dclelland/UrsusChat/README.md

 ## Todo list

+Tasks are handled on the [Ursus Chat project kanban board](projects/1).

 ### Questions

 - [ ] What do we use the `Synced` data from the `chat-hook` subscription for?